 \subsection{Improvement in event localization}

 Since the addition of the LIGO-India detector to the HLV network doubles the number of ``baselines'' (pairs of detectors) and the new baselines are one an average longer by a factor of $\sim 1.5$, the localization area (which can be compared to the diffraction limit of the network), decreases by a factor of few~\cite{dcc_public_scitific_benefits_of_LI,ligoindiaFairhurst,Saleem_2022_ligoindia,Schutz:2011tw}.
 This is demonstrated numerically in Fig.~\ref{fig:skmaps}.
 Again, if LIGO-India starts operating at a lower but similar sensitivity compared to the other detectors in the network, it will still provide a major boost to event localization, as was shown in a recent work~\cite{PhysRevD.109.044051}.
 It is worth noting in this context that when GW170817 was detected, the BNS horizon distance of Virgo was $58$~Mpc while that for the LIGO Livingston and Hanford detectors were $218$~Mpc and $107$~Mpc respectively and the SNR of the event in Virgo did not even cross the detection threshold, yet, Virgo's presence with a ``similar'' sensitivity level reduced the sky localization error by more than a factor of $6$~\cite{gw170817_event}.

 Enhanced localization precision increases the chances of observing EM counterparts during the EM follow-up campaign of a GW event.
 The sky area where an event is localized must be tiled and observed by an EM telescope.
-Typically, the size of these tiles is smaller than the telescope's field of view (FOV).
+Typically, the size of these tiles is smaller than that of the telescope's field of view (FOV).
 If the product of the number of tiles and the exposure time per tile is not excessively large, the event can be followed up quickly before it fades or sets.

-Considering the aforementioned points, we can see the improvement in the number of observations of EM counterparts of BNS mergers due to LIGO-India increase by at least $\sim 50\%$ and quite likely by a factor of a few.
+Considering the aforementioned points, we can see that LIGO-India is expected to increase the number of EM counterpart observations of BNS mergers by at least $\sim 50\%$, and quite likely by a factor of a few.
 Moreover, precise localization of the source can enable a telescope to observe each tile many times and for extended periods, thereby probing deeper and increasing the chances of observation of the EM counterpart by many folds.
 This important aspect has been quantitatively demonstrated in the next section (see Fig.~\ref{fig:emfollowupresults}).